greshbasic/StrawBotSnippets/README.md

 What does StrawBot do?

-- Thanks for asking.
-StrawBot does A LOT.
+- Thanks for asking, StrawBot does A LOT.
 But in short, StrawBot has commands for moderation, general utility, its own economy game, web scrapping, ChatGPT, and a bunch of other miscellaneous stuff!

 Who is involved in the making of StrawBot?